BarnacleJones/BarnacleJones/README.md

 - 👀 Looking for IT work, in Hamilton or Tauranga New Zealand!
 Junior dev/tester/cloud jobs.
 - 🌱 Transitioning from a career in education.
 - 🌱 I’m currently working my way through The Odin Project curriculum alongside my studies in software development.
+- 👀 Also like tinkering with my Raspberry Pi for project inspiration.
 - 📫 Reach me via email at benmjones@protonmail.com.

 <!---